 By Liam Twomey

-After Kim Kallstrom’s deadline day move from Spartak Moscow to the London Colney treatment table, Arsene Wenger needed someone to remind the world that injuries have not completely deprived Arsenal of match-winning midfield quality.
+After the almost comical farce of Kim Kallstrom’s deadline day move from Spartak Moscow to the London Colney treatment table, Arsene Wenger needed someone to remind the world that injuries have not completely deprived Arsenal of match-winning midfield quality.
 Against Crystal Palace at the Emirates Stadium on Sunday, Alex Oxlade-Chamberlain delivered exactly what was required.

 For 46 minutes it looked as if Tony Pulis might succeed in nullifying the Premier League’s third most prolific attack.
 His methods were hardly subtle or easy on the eye, and one suspects Jose Mourinho would not have approved of seeing 10 men almost permanently camped in their own defensive third, but Olivier Giroud was crowded out while Mesut Ozil and Santi Cazorla schemed in vain.

-Everything changed, however, with a darting run and finish which highlighted just why Wenger sees Oxlade-Chamberlain’s future as a rampaging central midfielder.
+Everything changed, however, with a darting run and finish that highlighted just why Wenger sees Oxlade-Chamberlain’s future as a rampaging central midfielder.

 “He has a good long ball, penetration from deep and a good quality to distribute and penetrate individually - certainly he has the same qualities as Steven Gerrard,” the Gunners boss told reporters earlier this month when questioned about the youngster who was nearing a first-team return from the cruciate ligament strain which had sidelined him since August.